Cognigy/Documentation/docs/en/docs/ai/resources/deploy/endpoints.md

 ---
 # Endpoints

-_Endpoints_ are utilized to connect external channels, such as Facebook Messenger, Slack, Alexa, and many others, to specific [Flows](../build/flows.md).
+_Endpoints_ are utilized to connect external channels, such as Facebook (Meta) Messenger, Slack, Alexa, and many others, to specific [Flows](../build/flows.md).
 They convert channel-specific input and output, including images, galleries, and voice, to the standardized Input object.
 This approach enables the development of a Cognigy Flow only once, following which it can be deployed to various channels by configuring Endpoints.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/resources/images/endpoints-screen.png" width="100%" />